-The interactive installation FadingColors by Noor Stenfert Kroese (NL) and Amir Bastan (IR) combines living algae cultures with data on coral bleaching in the world’s oceans almost in real time.
-In this way, the algae directly reflect the situation under the sea surface.
+The interactive installation FadingColours by Noor Stenfert Kroese (NL) and Amir Bastan (IR) combines living algae cultures with data on coral bleaching in the world’s oceans, thus reflecting the situation of algae below the surface of the sea in real time.

 Credits